devdattatemgire/Basic_RAG_Chat_With_PDF/README.md

 streamlit run app.py
 ```

 ## 🎉 Happy coding!
 Remember: Code is like humor.
-When you have to explain it, it’s bad! 😂
+When you have to explain it, it’s bad!! 😂